izzyacademy/MassiveData-Course-Resources/Infrastructure/HelmCharts/README.md

 kubectl -n river get pods
 kubectl -n river get svc

-# The following command can be used to install/uninstall the Zookeeper component
+# The following command can be used to install/reinstall the Zookeeper component (single node)
 helm upgrade --install river-zookeeper ./Confluent --set zookeeper.enabled=true

-# The following command can be used to install/uninstall the Kafka Broker components
+# The following command can be used to install/reinstall the Kafka Broker components (5-node cluster)
 helm upgrade --install river-broker ./Confluent --set broker.enabled=true

-# The following command can be used to install/uninstall the Schema registry components
+# The following command can be used to install/reinstall the Schema registry components (single instance)
 helm upgrade --install river-registry ./Confluent --set schemaregistry.enabled=true

-# The following command can be used to install/uninstall the Kafka Connect components
+# The following command can be used to install/reinstall the Kafka Connect components (2-node cluster in distributed mode)
 helm upgrade --install river-connect ./Confluent --set connect.enabled=true

-# The following command can be used to install/uninstall the Kafka Rest Proxy components
+# The following command can be used to install/reinstall the Kafka Rest Proxy components (single node instance)
 helm upgrade --install river-restproxy ./Confluent --set restproxy.enabled=true

-# The following command can be used to install/uninstall the KSQL components
+# The following command can be used to install/reinstall the KSQL components (single node instance)
 helm upgrade --install river-ksql ./Confluent --set ksqldbserver.enabled=true --set ksqldbcli.enabled=true

 ```